vishalkumawat750/vishal.github.io/README.md

 # vishaldisk
-this is my first repository
+This is my first javascript project or application i made.
+This is a To Do App.
+You can use it as a task list on the go.